 If you’re uncertain about coming alone, please do contact the secretary ahead of the meeting and we’ll look out for you, introduce ourselves and make you welcome.
-A member can speak at any of these meeting – just nod to the chair and you’ll get your turn to speak.
+Any member can speak at these meetings.

 All year round we run a programme of door-knocking around the constituency to connect with local people.
 Details are announced by email.
 Full training is given.

 There are plenty of other opportunities to get out and about in support of the Labour message: delivering leaflets, supporting regular street stalls in Whitby and Scarborough, campaigning on all kinds of issues.
-If you are restricted by disability or family/work commitments from joining this kind of campaigning, there are possibilities of working from home in support of Labour.
+If you are restricted by disability or family/work commitments from joining this kind of campaigning, there are possibilities to work from home in support of Labour.

 We also run fundraising and other socials and political events.
 Recently we’ve welcomed many shadow cabinet ministers to events in Scarborough and Whitby – in August, Jeremy Corbyn was here to meet members and talk to local people around town.